B.G. (rapper): Legal issues

 On November 3, 2009, Dorsey was arrested in New Orleans, Louisiana after police pulled over his Chevrolet Tahoe during a routine traffic stop.
-It is rumored that he was leaving the home of his girlfriend in Uptown New Orleans when he was stopped by the police in Eastern New Orleans.
+It is rumored that he was leaving the home of his girlfriend in uptown New Orleans when he was stopped by the police in eastern New Orleans.
 During a search of the vehicle, police found three guns, two of which were reported stolen.
 Dorsey was booked into the Orleans Parish Jail on an illegal carrying of weapons charge.
 When Dorsey appeared in court on November 5, his incarceration and bond information were unknown to the press at that time.

 On February 11, 2010, Dorsey appeared in court and entered a not guilty plea.
 According to the indictment, Dorsey was in possession of a firearm between August 2009 (count 1) and again on November 3, 2009 (count 2).
 It also states that Dorsey and two passengers in the vehicle conspired to obstruct justice when one signed what prosecutors later categorized as a "false affidavit" when he took sole responsibility for the firearms.
 Prior to Dorsey's trial, one passenger pleaded guilty for "his role in the offenses" and was sentenced to serve 20 years in prison, while the other pleaded guilty to Misprision of a felony and received 30 months in prison.

 On December 7, 2011, Dorsey pleaded guilty to two counts of being a felon in possession of a firearm and one count of conspiracy to obstruct justice.
-On July 18, 2012, he was sentenced to 14 years in a federal prison and three years federal supervision upon his release.
+On July 18, 2012, he was sentenced to 14 years in a federal prison and three years of federal supervision upon his release.

 On September 5, 2023, Dorsey was released from prison after serving 11 of his 14 year sentence.
 As a condition of his release, on June 28, 2024, he was ordered to have all his future songs approved by the US government.